Spital, Merseyside: History

 Legend has it that Irish patron saint, St Patrick, blessed a well in the local Brotherton Park during a trip to England.

 Spital has a history spanning over 800 years.
 The first recorded dwelling in the area was a small chapel built sometime before AD 1183 with the name St. Thomas the Martyr.
 It is not known who built this chapel but was probably used by workers and owners of the Poulton Estate, founded in 1133 at nearby Poulton Lancelyn.
 In 1283, the brethren of Bebington were given licence to use the forested land where Spital stands today to be used as a hospital for lepers.
 This hospital was probably attached to the chapel already in the area, but there are no remains of this building today.

-The area became more popular during the 20th century after Spital Station on the Chester to Birkenhead railway was connected to the Mersey Railway line in 1891, and businessmen and workers could easily reach places of work, primarily in Liverpool.
+The area became more popular during the late 19th and 20th century after Spital Station on the Chester to Birkenhead railway was connected to the Mersey Railway line in 1891, and businessmen and workers could easily reach places of work, primarily in Liverpool.
 Spital was a particularly popular place to live with sea merchants and ships' captains due its proximity to the River Mersey and Irish Sea during the height of maritime activity in the area.

-Spital was originally part of Cheshire when on 1 April 1974 it was absorbed into the new administrative county of Merseyside created through the reforms of the Local Government Act 1972.
-Spital has since grown and is now part of the larger town of Bebington which borders Birkenhead.
 After the ending of the workhouse system in 1930, Wirral Workhouse was renamed Clatterbridge (County) General Hospital and under the National Health Service became Clatterbridge Hospital.
 In 1958, it became a centre specialising in Oncology.
 The centre was built in to enlarge cancer care services from a cramped site on Myrtle Street in Liverpool - since then the site has been expanded and the hospital has been awarded 3 out of 3 stars in the NHS scoring system.